docupike/docs/docs/dev/addon/settings.md

 }
 ```

-This way, you can adjust the behaviour of your service according to the user's needs.
+This way, you can adjust the behavior of your service according to the user's needs.

 ## Set the settings